 First question, do we have the necessary resources ?
 Second, will the project contribute to efficient resource use ?
 Third, will the project contribute to the desirable resource accumulation ?

 Finally, the information-based resources that the consulting company is to a large extent dependent on and therefore has to manage effectively, are usually only partially owned and controlled, by the firm.
 The more resources a company is not able to control the more vulnerable it becomes.
 An integral part of the strategic management of consulting companies is therefore the management of the firm’s vulnerability.
 To illustrate the possible management of this vulnerability, information-based resources will be narrowed on the competence, thus leaving out the important role of firm reputation for a moment.

 There are in general four groups of competencies within a consulting company, which are crucial to the success: individual competencies, group (team based) level competencies and competencies at the organisational level.
 Short explanation of the possibly confusing terms: team based competence means, that a certain group of people working together bring out a outstanding results and if they do not work in this group, synergy is not achieved.
 In extreme case, if one team member leaves, others follow.
 Organisationally controlled resources include excellent practices, methods and procedures, databases to support consultants’ work and so on.

-the original three questions on which resource-based management relies.
+From the previous paragraph follows a fourth question, which should be added to the original three questions on which resource-based management relies.
 Will the project increase, decrease, or stabilise the firm’s degree of control over the resources accumulated ?